lrq3000/hexiano/Hexiano/ROADMAP.md

 - note overlap (trigger multiple neighbour keys = chord with one touch) using Key Touch Surface
 - better quality piano sound
 - Velocity sensitivity (via touch surface for capacitive screens and via real pressure on resistive screens) with auto calibration and may use different sound for different velocities of one midi note (real velocity) or just scale the sound volume if only one velocity is available (fake velocity)
+- Multi-instruments feature: ability to map multiple instruments on the keyboard (eg: the first 2 rows will be piano, then 2 rows of violin, etc...)

 NOT TO DO
 ---------
 - Hexiano used as a host for an external Midi keyboard.
-I see no objection if someone contributes such a code, but it's not part of the roadmap, there are plenty of others softwares that can do that, and the main purpose of Hexiano is the keyboard interface.
+I see no objection if someone contributes such a code, but it's not part of the roadmap, there are plenty of other softwares that can do that, and the main purpose of Hexiano is the keyboard interface.